Kesz Valdez: Biography

 Valdez was born in Imus, Cavite, Philippines on December 26, 1998.
 At the age of two, people would have found Kesz Valdez picking garbage in Manila's infamous Captive dumpsite which shows just how unfortunate his life was at such a young age.
 Valdez was beaten by his father and neglected by his mother up till the age of four years old after they decided not to sell him.
 In result, he was given a bad reputation and had to provide for himself.
 Given Valdez's situation at home, he was forced to beg, scavenge, eat garbage for food, and bring back money to support his father's drug and alcohol addictions.
 He escaped from his abusive family at four years old and spent his days begging for food on the streets in Manila's poorest slum area.
 At night, he could be found sleeping on top of open graves or in shop doorways.
 For over 1 1/2 years, Valdez was a homeless child who had no permanent place to live, sleep, or receive food from.
 He eventually studied at an outreach group called Club 8586 when he got older.
 Valdez was taken into care and mentored by Manalaysay after being severely burned falling into a fire.
 Manalaysay was the mentor of another humanitarian working for street children CNN Hero Efren Peñaflorida.

 In 2006, Valdez along with his friends, founded the Championing Community Children, Kesz's Action.
-This is an organization which aims at giving hope and showing the street children they can transform their own lives and inspire others to do so as well.
-Throughout Valdez's organization, he has helped more than 10,000 children in his community.
-He was able to inspire and help so many younger kids just through his own life experiences, which shows just how extraordinary he really is.
-His Championing Community Children charity not only teaches hygiene but also provide basic needs to the slum children such as clothes, sandals and toys.
+This is an organization which claims to give hope and show the street children they can transform their own lives and inspire others to do so as well.
+Throughout Valdez's organization, he has helped over 10,000 children in his community.
+His Championing Community Children charity teaches hygiene and provides basic needs to the children.